Eileen (film)

-Eileen is a 2023 American period psychological thriller film directed by William Oldroyd and starring Thomasin McKenzie and Anne Hathaway.
-It is based on the 2015 novel of the same name by Ottessa Moshfegh and adapted into a screenplay by Moshfegh with her husband Luke Goebel.
-Set in 1960s Boston, the film trails a parasitic relationship between two women working at a juvenile detention facility.
+Eileen is a 2023 psychological thriller film directed by William Oldroyd, based on the 2015 novel by Ottessa Moshfegh, who co-wrote the screenplay with her husband, Luke Goebel.
+A co-production between the United States and the United Kingdom, the film stars Thomasin McKenzie, Shea Whigham, Marin Ireland, Owen Teague, and Anne Hathaway.
+Set in 1960s Massachusetts, the story trails the relationship between two women working at a juvenile detention facility.